by Omiros Yavroumis and Eri Nakagawa

 Eri Nakagawa, piano

-Eri Nakagawa, a native of Osaka, Japan, has been on the piano faculty of College of Music, Mahidol University in Thailand since 1995.
-Prior to her appointment at Mahidol, she was Assistant Professor of Music Performance at Ball State University, Indiana, USA.
-She has been invited as a guest pianist and professor at the University of Northern Colorado in USA, Bruckner Conservatory in Linz, Bösendorfer Saal in Vienna, Yong Siew Toh Conservatory of Music in Singapore, Corfu Festival in Greece, Western Australian Academy of Performing Arts in Perth, Moulin d’Andé International Masterclasses in Normandy, France, Piano Plus Festival in Corfu, Greece, UCSI University in Kuala Lumpur, Beijing China Conservatory, Northwest Minzu University in Lanzhou, NanJing Xiaozhuang University, Zhejiang Conservatory of Music in Hangzhou, Sicily International Piano Festival, etc. Besides giving frequent recitals, she has performed more than ten concertos with numerous orchestras.
-She also enjoys working as a collaborative pianist and accompanist with distinguished musicians in Thailand and abroad.
-She graduated from Osaka Kyoiku University and continued postgraduate studies at Mukogawa Women’s University in Japan.
-She completed her Master's and Doctoral degrees in piano performance at Ball State University.
-Among her principal teachers were Koji Tanaka, Naoyuki Inoue, Mitchell Andrews, and Pia Sebastiani.
+She has been invited as a guest pianist and professor at the University of Northern Colorado in USA, Bruckner Conservatory in Linz, Bösendorfer Saal in Vienna, Yong Siew Toh Conservatory of Music in Singapore, Corfu Festival in Greece, Western Australian Academy of Performing Arts in Perth, Moulin d’Andé International Masterclasses in Normandy, France, Piano Plus Festival in Corfu, Greece, UCSI University in Kuala Lumpur, Beijing China Conservatory, Northwest Minzu University in Lanzhou, NanJing Xiaozhuang University, Zhejiang Conservatory of Music in Hangzhou, Sicily International Piano Festival, etc. In addition to frequent solo recitals, she has performed over ten concertos with various orchestras and regularly collaborates with distinguished musicians in Thailand and abroad.

 Steinway & Sons Showroom